Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Treatment:

-Dilated cardiomyopathy (DCM) is a serious heart disease in which the heart muscle weakens and loses its ability to pump blood efficiently.
+Dilated cardiomyopathy (DCM) is a serious heart condition in which the heart muscle weakens and loses its ability to pump blood efficiently.
 This leads to enlargement of the heart chambers and reduced cardiac output.

 Symptoms: